Can Schools Take Away Recess as Punishment?

 If your kid doesn’t have an IEP or 504, I would still recommend that you push for this.
 Though technically if your child is not identified as having a disability, you won’t have as many protections.
 That doesn’t mean you shouldn’t try!

-Is taking away recess legal?
+Is taking away recess illegal?

 Even so, printing off the law and angrily pointing to it and showing it to teachers and administrators is not an effective advocacy tactic, in my opinion.